Frequently Asked Questions

 The vision is for UDOT to build and maintain a network of paved trails throughout the state that connect Utahns of all ages and abilities to their destinations and communities.
 This network should be a comfortable and reliable option for those walking, biking or scooting.
 When built out, the network should create a regional trail spine, or backbone, with local facilities tying in wherever possible, making it seamless for someone to jump on for any distance they need.

 Secondary benefits of this trail network include creating opportunities for people to be together outside.
-This trail network is called the Utah Trail Network or UTN.
+This trail network is called the Utah Trail Network.
 UDOT created a new Division, the Trails Division, to oversee this funding and implement the UTN program.

 How much money is available to build the Utah Trail Network?